Orange-OpenSource/a11y-guidelines/src/en/web/toolbox/methods-and-test-tools/text-zoom.md

 ---
 title: "Text size enlargement"
-abstract: "How to test ?
-One of the accessibility requirements is being able to enlarge the text up to 200%"
+abstract: "Enlargement of the text up to 200% how to test"
 ---

 # Text size enlargement